CONTRIBUTION OF THE TAF TO PEACE SUPPORT OPERATIONS

 Lastly, within the UNSC Resolution 2442 (2018), Turkey assigned the TAF maritime elements, along with the naval forces of other friendly and allied nations, to Gulf of Aden, territorial waters and offshore areas of Somali and adjacent regions in order to support international efforts made for the purpose of countering piracy/sea piracy and armed robbery.

 Turkey makes contribution to the activities in the region by assigning vessels under Combined Task Force-150/151 or by means of vessels under national control.
-Turkey has undertaken the control of CTF-151 Command five times before.
+Turkey is assuming command of CTF-151 Command six times now.

 Operation Active Endeavour was transformed into Operation Sea Guardian under maritime security operations by excluding from the scope of Article 5 (five).
 It has been conducted since 9 November 2016.